felixmaral/advanced_UAV_conf/README.md

 ## Current Status
 ⏸ **Paused** – The package runs end-to-end with placeholder functions for performance.
-Integration with **OpenVSP** is in place but needs parameter name verification.
 Real aerodynamic, structural, RCS, and weight calculations are pending.

 ## Implemented